openedx/edx-documentation/en_us/olx/source/studio-example/manual-testing-structure.rst

 ``e81c7ddcf5434387a2a6163ca973520c``, matches
 ``e81c7ddcf5434387a2a6163ca973520c.xml`` in the ``vertical`` directory.

-Learners see the verticals that the sequential file defines in the courseware.
+Learners see the verticals that the sequential file defines in the LMS on the **Course** page in the unit navigation bar.
 The following example shows a sequential with one vertical, which has one XBlock.

 ..
 Image:: ../Images/courseware-vertical.png
  :alt: A vertical in the learner's courseware.